SEPAG Development Parent Starter Kit

 SEPAG Leaders (Parents)

-A district liaison is a district staff member, usually the Director of Special Education, that supports a SEPAG.
+A district leader is a district staff member, usually the Director of Special Education, that supports a SEPAG.
 The district liaison will hear input from parents and often assists with organizing meetings, arranging speakers, and sharing information with other parents.

 As you develop your group, use the below email as a guide to invite the Director of Special Education to serve as your SEPAG's district liaison.